CPR Certification: A Safety Net in Critical Situations

 You never know when you might need to perform CPR on someone.
 It could be a family member, a friend, or even a stranger.
 You may find yourself performing CPR on a child or an elderly person who needs your help in an emergency situation.
 You might also be called upon to administer first aid if someone is sick or injured, whether at work, in the grocery store, or even at school.

-In addition to being prepared for any situation where you may need to administer CPR skills (and potentially save another person's life), it's important that you're certified by taking an accredited course from an instructor who has been trained by instructors themselves--this ensures that all students receive proper instruction and meet standards for certification before graduating from the course with their own official card stating "CPR Certified" on it!
+In addition to being prepared for any situation where you may need to administer CPR skills (and potentially save another person's life), it's important that you're certified by taking a course from an instructor who has been trained by instructors themselves--this ensures that all students receive proper instruction and meet standards for certification before graduating from the course with their own official card stating "CPR Certified" on it!

 Many people are reluctant to learn CPR because they're afraid they won't be able to do it properly.